chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/README.md

 ## Pre-Requisites:
-- You have already installed macOS 15.x Sequoia on your system following the [Dortania guide](https://dortania.github.io/OpenCore-Install-Guide/).
+- You have already installed macOS 15.x Sequoia (or macOS 14.4+ Sonoma) on your system following the [Dortania guide](https://dortania.github.io/OpenCore-Install-Guide/).
 - You have a Fenvi T919 installed in your system.

 ## Configuring our config.plist:
 ### Downloading and Configuring Required Kexts:
-You need to download the 2 following kexts which you can find by using [this link.](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Wifi)
+You will need to download the 2 following kexts which you can find by using [this link.](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Wifi)

 - `IOSkywalkFamily-v1.2.0.zip`
 - `IO80211FamilyLegacy-v1.0.0.zip`

 >[!NOTE]
->*These kexts are older kexts which gives our BCM4360 chipset support again.
+>*These kexts are older kexts which gives our BCM94360CD chipset support again.
 You can read more detailed information about this [here.](https://github.com/perez987/Broadcom-wifi-back-on-macOS-Sonoma-with-OCLP/blob/main/README.md)*
 >

 We also need to download AMFIPass.
 At the time of this guide, we will be using AMFIPass v1.4.1.
 This is required to use OCLP on our Seqouia install.
 [Download](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Acidanthera) the latest version of AMFIPass.